-Figure 7.1: PSO Payments 2010 to 2017
+Figure 7.1: PSO Payments 2010 to 2018

-Luas experienced deficits between Luas revenue and operating costs between 2011 and 2013.
-In 2014 Luas operations returned a surplus of €1.94m and this has increased each of the last three years to €9.15m in 2017 as shown in Table 7C and Figure 7.2.
-Although Luas does not receive PSO funding from the Authority, the Authority has agreed to the balancing of any shortfalls from the TII's accumulated cash reserve (this reserve is the source of funding for the maintenance of the Luas network along with the Authority's capital grant funds.)
-While Luas returned a surplus in 2017 on its operating activities is should be remembered that all capital works such as the rail lines and the trams are funded by the exchequer.
+Luas experienced deficits between revenue and operating costs between 2011 and 2013.
+In 2014 Luas operations returned a surplus of €1.94m and this has increased each of the last four years to €10.6m in 2018 as shown in Table 7C and Figure 7.2.
+Although Luas does not receive PSO funding from the Authority, the Authority has agreed to the balancing of any shortfalls from accumulated cash reserves (which in the past, were used to fund the maintenance of the Luas network along with the Authority's capital grant funds.)
+While Luas returned a surplus in 2018 on its operating activities it should be remembered that all capital works such as the rail lines and the trams are funded by the exchequer.
 In 2017 Luas received a once-off PSO grant of €6.68m towards Luas CrossCity mobilisation costs.

-Table 7C: (Deficit) / Surplus on Luas Infrastructure Activities Before Interest, Tax and Depreciation
+Table 7C: (Deficit) / Surplus on Luas Operation Activities Before Interest, Tax and Depreciation